Securing the Agent: Vendor-Neutral, Multitenant Enterprise Retrieval and Tool Use

 Abstract

 Retrieval-Augmented Generation (RAG) and agentic AI systems are increasingly prevalent in enterprise AI deployments.
 However, real enterprise environments introduce challenges largely absent from academic treatments and consumer-facing APIs: multiple tenants with heterogeneous data, strict access-control requirements, regulatory compliance, and cost pressures that demand shared infrastructure.
-A fundamental problem underlies existing RAG architectures in these settings: retrieval systems rank documents by relevance---whether through semantic similarity, keyword matching, or hybrid approaches---not by authorization, so a query from one tenant can surface another tenant's confidential data simply because it scores highest.
-We formalize this gap and analyze additional shortcomings---including tool-mediated disclosure, context accumulation across turns, and client-side orchestration bypass---that arise when agentic systems conflate relevance with authorization.
+A fundamental problem underlies existing RAG architectures in these settings: retrieval systems rank documents by relevance—whether through semantic similarity, keyword matching, or hybrid approaches—not by authorization, so a query from one tenant can surface another tenant's confidential data simply because it scores highest.
+We formalize this gap and analyze additional shortcomings—including tool-mediated disclosure, context accumulation across turns, and client-side orchestration bypass—that arise when agentic systems conflate relevance with authorization.
 To address these challenges, we introduce a layered isolation architecture combining policy-aware ingestion, retrieval-time gating, and shared inference, enforced through server-side agentic orchestration.
-This approach centralizes security-critical operations---tool execution authorization, state isolation, and policy enforcement---on the server, creating natural enforcement points for multitenant isolation while allowing client-side frameworks to retain control over agent composition and latency-sensitive operations.
-We validate the proposed architecture through an open sourced implementation in Llama Stack---a vendor-neutral framework realizing the Responses API paradigm with server-side multi-turn orchestration---demonstrating that secure multitenancy, cost-efficient resource sharing, and autonomous agent capabilities are simultaneously achievable on shared infrastructure.
+This approach centralizes security-critical operations—tool execution authorization, state isolation, and policy enforcement—on the server, creating natural enforcement points for multitenant isolation while allowing client-side frameworks to retain control over agent composition and latency-sensitive operations.
+We validate the proposed architecture through an open-source implementation in OGX—a vendor-neutral framework that implements an OpenAI-compatible, open-source Responses API with server-side multi-turn orchestration.
+We evaluate it empirically and show that ABAC gating eliminates cross-tenant leakage while introducing negligible overhead.